29-Tarun-Kumar/WorkLife-Balance-Dashboard-Power-BI/README.md

 # 🧠 Mental Health and Social Media Balance Dashboard

 An interactive **Power BI dashboard** built using the **Mental Health and Social Media Balance Dataset**.
-This project explores how social media usage impacts individuals’ **mental health, productivity, and lifestyle balance**.
+This project explores how social media usage impacts individuals’ **mental health, Social Life, and lifestyle balance**.

 ---